Kansas Boat Registration, KDWP Fees & No-Title Lookup (2026)

 Do I need a title for my boat in Kansas?

 No. Kansas does not title watercraft or register motors.
-The Certificate of Number (registration) serves as your proof of registration.
-A bill of sale is your proof of ownership.
+The Certificate of Number is proof of registration; buyers should also match the HIN, bill of sale, prior registration, and any lender payoff or release paperwork before payment.

 What is the sales tax on boats in Kansas?